darnocer/wakeup/README.md

 ---

-> _WHILE WE'VE TRIED OUR BEST TO PROVIDE COMPREHENSIVE EDUCATIONAL INFORMATION, THIS GUIDE IS IN NO WAY A REPLACEMENT FOR DOING YOUR OWN RESEARCH AND CONSULTING WITH A MEDICAL PROFESSIONAL.
+> _WHILE WE'VE TRIED OUR BEST TO PROVIDE THOROUGH EDUCATIONAL INFORMATION, THIS GUIDE IS IN NO WAY A REPLACEMENT FOR DOING YOUR OWN RESEARCH AND CONSULTING WITH A MEDICAL PROFESSIONAL.
 ALWAYS BE AWARE OF THE RISKS BEFORE CONSUMING THESE MIND-ALTERING SUBSTANCES._